sunel/aspect-me/README.md

 ```

 We need to change the first character to uppercase, in this case we can make the changes after ```getTitle``` is been called.
-So we first let the system about it
+So we first let the system know about it

 ```php
 \Aspect\Advice::after('change_post_title_to_uppercase', \Post::class.'@getTitle', function(\Post $subject,  $result, ...$args) {